ibm-cloud-docs/watson-assistant/deploy-phone-cxone.md

 ## Set up the integration
 {: #deploy-phone-cxone-setup}

-You must have an assistant ready to deploy, your NICE CXone access keys, and phone numbers allocated for this integration to complete setup.
+To complete setup, you must have an assistant ready to deploy, your NICE CXone access keys, and phone numbers allocated for this integration.

 To integrate your assistant with NICE CXone: